GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (181) .md

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's area by 1 yard.

 **Critical Failure**: You gather and charge the particles, but lose control.
 This inflicts a Ki attack against yourself with a bonus equal to the spell's tier.

+#### Cloaking Aura

+**Minimum Tier**: 2

+**Casting Time**: 5 actions

+**Duration**: 1 hour

+**Effect**: You create a field of nullified sensory stimuli that extends the entirety of your body.
+This causes the the minimum DV of any check to detect you when attempt to use stealth to be equal to the spellcheck's points of success.
+Additionally, you suffer a penalty to all [Prcp] checks and saves equal to the spell's tier.

+Anytime you receive a wound or spell sickness while under the effect of this spell, the spell's effect is temporarily lost until the end of the next round.

+**At Higher Tiers**: For each tier beyond minimum, the caster may choose to either increase the duration by 30 minutes or reduce the penalty to [Prcp] checks/saves by 2 (to a minimum of 0).

+**Critical Failure**: You fail to produce a proper effect and instead gain spell sickness equal to the spell's tier- but you believe it has worked until proven otherwise.

 #### Cloak of Radiance